PearSAN: A Machine Learning Method for Inverse Design using Pearson Correlated Surrogate Annealing: Introduction

-In photonics and optoelectronics, the optimization of new compact planar devices and systems built on optical metasurfaces is a nascent engineering problem \cite{jiang_global_2019, wilson_machine_2021, kudyshev_machine-learning-assisted_2020, mascaretti_designing_2023, kudyshev_machine_2021, wilson_empowering_2022, ma_probabilistic_2019}.
-Optical metasurfaces are subwavelength-thin nanostructed films that have fine-tuned control over phase, amplitude, and polarization across various wavelengths through a composition of optimized meta-atoms.
-Their unique properties have sparked tremendous interest in tailoring metasurfaces for emerging applications in sensing \cite{tabassum_metasurfaces_2022, georgi_metasurface_2019, qin_metasurface_2022}, quantum information \cite{wilson_non-native_2024, ollanik_integrated_2024}, and renewable energy \cite{elahi_chapter_2023}.
-Traditional methods of generating optimal meta-atoms for tailored metasurfaces requires computationally expensive gradient calculations in an exponentially large design space, making direct optimization impractical \cite{christiansen_inverse_2021}.
-Alternative to these approaches is {\it latent optimization} \cite{wilson_machine_2021, kudyshev_machine_2021, kudyshev_machine-learning-assisted_2020}, an ever-growing suite of machine learning-assisted optimization algorithms that sample designs for optimization problems from a feature-rich, lower-dimensional latent space using global search algorithms such as simulated annealing \cite{kirkpatrick_optimization_1983}, stochastic gradient descent, Markov Chain Monte Carlo \cite{wilson_non-native_2024, wilson_machine_2021} or quantum-inspired optimizers \cite{rajak_quantum_2023}.
-Often these latent optimization algorithms use a pretrained decoder and train a surrogate model to predict the figure-of-merit of a decoded design solely from its latent vector.
-Then, optimizing the input to the surrogate model generates latent vectors, which are decoded into designs with low loss and good figure-of-merit.
-The choice of surrogate model, surrogate loss, latent space regularization, and surrogate optimizer is crucial for latent optimization performance.
-For example, in the original bVAE-QUBO work \cite{wilson_machine_2021}, a pretrained binary variational autoencoder (bVAE) with Gumbel-Softmax reparameterization \cite{jang_categorical_2017} created a categorical distribution over latent vectors, which generated meta-atom designs.
-Then, a surrogate QUBO model was trained on binary vectors to predict the design efficiency of the generated designs using an {\it energy matching} (EM) loss.
+In photonics and optoelectronics, the optimization of new compact planar devices and systems built on metasurfaces is a nascent engineering problem \cite{wilson_authentication_2024, liu_generative_2018, ma_probabilistic_2019, ML-PDD_2025}.
+Metasurfaces are subwavelength-thin nanostructed films that have fine-tuned control over phase, amplitude, and polarization across various wavelengths through a composition of optimized meta-atoms.
+Their unique properties have sparked tremendous interest in tailoring metasurfaces for emerging applications in sensing \cite{tabassum_metasurfaces_2022, georgi_metasurface_2019, qin_metasurface_2022}, quantum information \cite{ollanik_integrated_2024}, and renewable energy \cite{elahi_chapter_2023, mascaretti_designing_2023}.

-{ Sampling the QUBO model using a hybrid quantum sampler generated latent vectors which were decoded into optimal designs through the pretrained decoder.} Resampling and retraining refined the surrogate QUBO model, leading to better design efficiencies.
-As we address in this work, the FOM generated throughout resampling was very noisy and weakly correlated through categorical regularization and EM loss.
-Additionally, the hybrid quantum/classical sampler and simulated annealing used in bVAE-QUBO can be replaced by faster recurrent neural networks through variational neural annealing, speeding up surrogate sampling.